openshift/lightspeed-service/README.md

 ## 3. Configure OLS Authentication

+   [!NOTE]
-   NOTE: Currently, only K8S-based authentication can be used.
+   Currently, only K8S-based authentication can be used.
 In future versions, more authentication mechanisms will be configurable.

    This section provides guidance on how to configure authentication within OLS.
 It includes instructions on enabling or disabling authentication, configuring authentication through OCP RBAC, overriding authentication configurations, and specifying a static authentication token in development environments.